slerman12/UnifiedML/README.md

 Careful, without ```replay.save=true``` a replay, whether new or loaded, will be deleted upon terminate, except for the default offline classification replays.

-Replays also save uniquely w.r.t. a date-time.
+Replays also save uniquely w.r.t. a date-time to allow parallel training.
 In case of multiple saved replays per a unique experiment, the most recent is loaded.

 ### Custom Architectures